hot-glue-for-rails/hot-glue/README.md

   resources :invoices
 end
 ```

-Hot Glue will build the scaffolding once for users and once again for invoice.
-Even though we have two routes pointed to invoices,
+Even though we have two routes pointed to invoices, both will go to the same controller (`invoices_controller.rb`)

 ```
 rails generate hot_glue:scaffold User --namespace=admin --gd --downnest=invoices
 rails generate hot_glue:scaffold Invoice --namespace=admin --gd --nest=~users
 ```
 Notice for the Invoice build, the parent user is *optionalized* (not 'optional'-- optionalized: to be made so it can be made optional).

 The Invoices controller, which is a Gd controller, will load the User if a user is specified in the route (`/admin/users/:user_id/invoices/`).
 It will ALSO work at `/admin/invoices` and will switch back into loading directly from the base class when routed this way.